 I loved PoP during my internship!
 I had such a fun and educational experience with the activities.
 It was a great way to bond and get to know the other interns as well.
 I will definitely be bringing my knowledge into teaching and research.

 UNAVCO has developed a suite of worksheets to address the needs of our research interns and other student audiences.
 These worksheet can be used by individuals or applied in a classroom or workshop setting.
 They are useful for scientists at all career levels.
 These materials, as well as other materials on this page, are in constant development and feedback is welcome.

 Improvisational theater games are increasingly valued as effective science communication skill-builders, popularized in part by the Alan Alda Center for Communication Science at Stony Brook University.
 Improv can help scientists to think more quickly on their feet, connect with their audience, and, perhaps most critically, be better listeners.
-UNAVCO uses improvisational theater games in all workshops as a way to break tension, build trust, teach communication skills, and have fun with students.
+UNAVCO uses improvisational theater games in our workshops as a way to break tension, build trust, teach communication skills, and have fun with participants.